JCarr172/fundamental_project/README.md

 The brief for this project was:

-Create a CRUD application with ultisation of supporting tools, methodologies and technologies that encapsulate all core modules.
+Create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules.

-Specificlly this requires:
+Specifically this requires:
-- Creating a functional CRUD appliction
+- Creating a functional CRUD application
-- Creating a functional front-end webiste
+- Creating a functional front-end website
 - A project tracking system
 - A version control system
 - Automated testing